-The Teifi Net Pool Inn has a great view over the river.
+The Teifi Net Pool Inn has a great view of the river.
 All their food is homemade by their house chef.

 The White Hart is on Finch Street on the Cardigan side of the village.
-It’s an historic Inn with a lot of character, some great beers and a wide ranging menu.
+It’s a historic Inn with a lot of character, some great beers and a wide-ranging menu.

-The Webley Hotel just before you reach Poppit Sands have a good menu with a lot of local produce on it including Locally Reared Lamb Steaks, line caught Sea Bass, Dressed Crab, Lobster and Cardigan Bay Prawns.
+The Teifi Waterside Hotel just before you reach Poppit Sands has a good menu with a lot of local produce on it including locally reared lamb steaks, line-caught Sea Bass, Dressed Crab, Lobster and Cardigan Bay Prawns.
 Also Caws Cenarth cheese and ice cream from Crymych.

 There’s a cafe at Poppit Beach in the car park and a fish and chip shop on the High Street.